sjhoeksma/portfoleon/README.md

     	Name of Portfoleon organization to use.
   -serve
     	Use if we should run a webserver.
+  -t string
+    	The name of template to use.
+  -tJson string
+    	The name of jsonfile to test the template with.
   -u string
     	Specify baseuUrl towards protfoleon (default "https://portfoleon.herokuapp.com/api/v1") -v string